liferay/liferay-docs/discover/deployment/articles/01-installation-and-setup/16-installing-liferay-on-oracle-weblogic-12c.markdown

 3. Choose your server and then click *Finish*.

-Now let's make sure Liferay can access this mail session.
+Now make sure Liferay can access this mail session.

 ## Domain Configuration - Continued [](id=domain-configuration-continued)

-Let's revisit domain configuration to make sure we'll be able to access your data source and mail session from Liferay Portal.
+Let's revisit domain configuration to make sure the app server can access your data source and mail session from Liferay Portal.

 Create a `portal-ext.properties` file in your Liferay Home folder.

-If you are using *WebLogic* to manage your data source, add the following to your `portal-ext.properties` file to refer to your data source:
+If you are using *WebLogic* to manage your data source, add the following configuration to your `portal-ext.properties` file to refer to your data source:

     jdbc.default.jndi.name=jdbc/LiferayPool